 A medical detoxification is not the only necessary portion of treatment for alcoholism though.
 It is critical that an alcoholic receive inpatient treatment as well because otherwise, the only treatment that occurred was the detoxification period.
 An alcoholic must learn new coping mechanisms so that they don’t return back to drinking alcohol.
 They must develop and use tools to combat cravings, triggers, and daily stress.
 Even with a medical detox and inpatient rehab, an alcoholic must realize that their sobriety will take continual work in order for it to be maintained.

 Are you ready to make the change in your life?
 Alcoholism can be deadly, but it doesn’t have to be.
-You can recover, and The Watershed Addiction Treatment Programs can help.
+You can recover, and The Addiction Recovery Center Addiction Treatment Programs can help.
 With our comprehensive care that begins with a medical detox and inpatient rehab, we can help you begin recovery.
-Contact The Watershed today and start living your new life.
-Call The Watershed at 1-888-510-2481.Tags: alcohol, alcohol treatment, Alcoholism, withdrawals
+Contact The Addiction Recovery Center today and start living your new life.
+Call The Addiction Recovery Center at 1-888-510-2481.Tags: alcohol, alcohol treatment, Alcoholism, withdrawals